-Yes, it’s possible to identify several signs of dishonesty in handwriting but it isn’t quite as straightforward as you may think.
+While it is indeed possible to identify dishonesty from several signs in handwriting it isn’t quite as straightforward as you may think.
 Let me explain.

 You’ve probably noticed that people have different standards of honesty.
 What is honest to one person is dishonest to another.
 There isn’t a straight answer simply because there are so many different types of dishonesty ranging from white lies to outright fraud.